kattni/pyohio_2018_cp/README.md

 ## Code for Tutorial
 This repo contains all the code used in the tutorial.
-To access it during the tutorial, participants can view it on the web, and copy and paste as they follow along.
-They may wish to have the files available locally.
+To access it during the tutorial, you may view it on the web as you follow along.
+You may wish to have the files available locally.
 To do this, install `git` and clone the repo to your machine using `git clone https://github.com/kattni/pyohio_2018_cp` to create a directory containing the contents of the repo.

 If you choose to clone the repo locally, please do a `git pull` on this cloned repository either